Body Friendly Design The Principles of Kitchen Ergonomics

 Countertop models take up too much valuable countertop space.
 Under-cabinet units must be small to fit under wall cabinets, ending up too small to be fully useful.

-Over-the-range (OTR) combination microwave-vent units are too high for safe use by all but the tallest — and who in their right mind ever thought that reaching over a pot of boiling spaghetti to retrieve a bowl of steaming spaghetti sauce from a microwave nearly over your head was a really smart idea?
+Over-the-range (OTR) combination microwave-vent units are too high for safe use by all but the tallest—and who in their right mind ever thought that reaching over a pot of boiling spaghetti to retrieve a bowl of steaming spaghetti sauce from a microwave nearly over your head was a really smart idea?

-It's not all roses, however.
 The price is about double that of a premium countertop microwave but coming down quickly as more companies get into the drawer microwave business.
-And, many models do not have turntables, an astounding omission.
+Many models do not have turntables, an astounding omission.
+Plus, there is the cost of installation, including an additional electrical connection.

 Ergonomic Wall Cabinets